ucsdwcsng/beamarmor/README.md

 To change the periodicity, look for the function calls 'send_y1y2' and 'poll_alpha' inside the run_thread() method (txrx.cc), and set the if-condition 'if (tti % 50 == 0)' to any value you prefer instead of every 50 TTI.
 The MIMO-RIC logic includes sending the IQ samples recevied by antenna ports 1 and 2 of the srsenb to the controller.
 The down-sampling rate of these IQ samples can be adjusted inside the 'send_y1y2' function in /srsRAN/srsenb/src/phy/txrx.cc.
 To do so, adjust the increment value of the for-loop 'for (int i = 0; i < (int)sf_len; i += 40).
 Currently, the down-sampling rate is 40x.
 When adjusting the down-sampling rate, the variable 'int size = (int)sf_len/10;' must be adjusted accordingly.

-## BeamArmor Demo - Automatic BeamArmor turn ON
+## BeamArmor Demo: Automatic BeamArmor turn ON
 In this demo setup, BeamArmor turn on time is set while running the RIC and BeamArmor will turn on automatically.

 ### Setup